Viral dermatoses in cats – the 5 most common

 Diagnosis and treatment

-Diagnosis is made using histopathology, PCR, immunohistochemistry or in situ hybridization.
-Excision, cryosurgery, electrosurgery, or CO2 laser ablation can be used to treat oral papillomas and individual plaques.
-Imiquimod can also be effective, although lesions may recur after treatment is discontinued.
+Diagnosis is made using histopathology, PCR, immunohistochemistry, or in situ hybridization.
+Oral papillomas and individual plaques can be treated with excision, cryosurgery, electrosurgery, or CO2 laser ablation.
+Imiquimod can also be effective, although the lesions may recur after treatment is discontinued.

 2. Feline herpes virus 1 (FHV-1)